 - research papers

-I use a few days’ worth of mini-lessons to teach how each genre is written, and we practice.
+I use mini-lessons to teach how each genre is written, and we practice.
 For example, if I were teaching persuasive essays I would include mini-lessons on the art of persuasion, facts versus opinions, and writing a good hook to get your reader interested right from the beginning.

 During the month the kids can write whatever they want, but they must finish at least one writing assignment of their choice that is within the genre we are learning.

 It’s important to realize that within each of these broad genre categories there are a lot of specific genres you could learn about.
-For example, you may learn to write myths, fables, tall tales, fairy tales, folk tales, or personal narratives all within the broad subject of “stories.”
+For example, you may learn to write myths, fables, tall tales, fairy tales, and folk tales all within the broad subject of “fanciful stories.”
 When we learn a new genre we read several works in that genre and talk about what makes it unique.
 Then we practice.

 There are a lot of genre helps on our Writer’s Workshop page if you need ideas.

 The kids come up with an idea under that genre, often using something they’ve written in their writer’s notebooks or a pre-writing activity we’ve done.
 Then they take their piece through the writing process:

 Spend about 20-30 minutes free writing in your writer’s notebooks.
 Kids can usually come up with their own material, but you may need to spur some on by reminding them of something interesting that happened, giving them a story starter or idea, or provide them with a list of ideas.
 My kids have a list in their planners that they can look to if they are short on ideas.